Ramada: Foundation and early years

-From its start in the 1950s until around 1976, Ramada's logo featured a friendly bald innkeeper, dubbed "Uncle Ben".
+From its start in the 1950s until around 1976, Ramada's logo featured a friendly bald innkeeper, dubbed "Uncle Ben" (unrelated to Uncle Ben).
 He sported an apron (later a suit and tie) and held a top hat in one hand; in the other hand was a red trumpeted banner that read "Ramada Inn Roadside Hotels".
-From 1976 to 1982, the chain's logo was a simple rounded rectangle that read "Ramada Inn" in the original design's gothic Western-style lettering. of the original design.
+From 1976 to 1982, the chain's logo was a simple rounded rectangle that read "Ramada Inn" in the original design's gothic Western-style lettering.
 From 1982 to 2004, Ramada changed to a revised, rounded rectangular design with more "modern" lettering.

 At one point the chain was owned by Ramada Inns, Inc., a holding company set up by Isbell to oversee Ramada's various divisions including hotel operations, franchising, real estate, and equipment purchasing.
 Under Isbell's leadership, Ramada grew into one of the nation's largest lodging chains during the 1960s and 1970s with 100 Ramada Inns in operation by 1964, which grew to 250 in 1970 and nearly 650 by 1976.
 By the late 1970s, Ramada ranked as the second-largest hotel chain in the U.S. behind industry leader Holiday Inn.
 Also during the 1970s, Ramada expanded into worldwide operation by opening new hotels in various European nations and on other continents.

+Ramada in the 1970s–1990s

 Marion W. Isbell served as president and CEO of Ramada until 1970 when he resigned from the presidency and turned it over to his son, William M. Isbell.
 The senior Isbell continued as the chain's CEO until his retirement in 1972, then Chairman of the Board until 1979.
 William M. Isbell would serve as Ramada's president and CEO until 1981.

 Ramada developed a chain of in-hotel restaurants similar to the Howard Johnson's restaurants, operating them under various names including Uncle Ben's Kitchen, Ramada Pancake Cottage, and Chez Bon, as well as other names used by individual franchises.
 The company-owned Ramada restaurants became defunct in 1990, though the franchised hotels still include on-premises restaurants.

-Split of hotel and casino operations

 In an attempt to revive the company's lagging business in 1989, Ramada Inns, Inc. decided to split its hotel/restaurant businesses and its gaming businesses.
 The Ramada hotels and restaurants were sold for $540 million to New World Development Company and the gaming business which included the Tropicana Las Vegas, Tropicana Atlantic City, and Ramada Express in Laughlin, Nevada, were spun off to a new company called Aztar Corporation.
 In the original deal for the gaming business, Ramada shareholders were to get $7 in cash per share plus half a share of the new Aztar Corporation.
 However, this changed quickly to a new deal where shareholders would receive $1 per share plus one share of Aztar Corporation.
 In the late 1990s, Ramada was sold to Cendant Corporation of New York City.